rafaeleyng/dotfiles/README.md

 - `*/*.symlink`: files that get symlinked (without the `*.symlink` extension) into your `$HOME` when you run `./scripts/setup.sh`.
 - `*/install.sh`: files that are run when you run `./scripts/install.sh` (and also `./scripts/setup.sh`).
 - `*/update.sh`: files that are run when you run `./scripts/update.sh`.

+For the 4 types above, files with the added suffix `.macos` or `.linux`, they will only be applied to when running on that OS.

 ### extensions